EU lawmakers urge review of Juncker aide's 'coup-like' rise - Journal du Cameroun

 EU lawmakers urged European Commission President Jean-Claude Juncker on Wednesday to “reassess” the controversial promotion of his top aide, but stopped short of calling for the official to quit.

-The European Parliament overwhelmingly backed a motion slamming the sudden “coup-like” rise of Juncker’s German enforcer Martin Selmayr to the top civil service post in the 30,000-person commission in February.
+The European Parliament overwhelmingly backed a motion slamming the sudden “coup-like” rise of Martin Selmayr to the top civil service post in the 30,000-person commission in February.

 The row centres on what critics say was effectively an instantaneous double promotion for Selmayr, Juncker’s 47-year-old former chief of staff, in a single day.